Kr1shnam00rthi/Task-Management-System/README.md

 ### Description

-+ Developed the backend for a scalable to-do app using Node.js and MySQL, performing CRUD operations to efficiently manage tasks via RESTful APIs.
++ Created the backend for a to-do app using Node.js and MySQL, performing CRUD operations to efficiently manage tasks via RESTful APIs.
 + Implemented JWT-based authentication to securely manage user sessions.

 ### Routes